-The summer is going so quickly, we’ve been very busy this July taking an art class in between days out close to home and on the train.
-We’ve had some beautiful weather to enjoy, and we loved the lightening storms last week.
-They don’t happen often, and it’s one of the things I miss from Saskatchewan.
+The summer is going so quickly, we’ve been very busy this July between days out close to home and on the train.
+We’ve had some beautiful weather to enjoy, and we love the warm and sunny weather over the past month, which doesn’t happen often, and it’s one of the things I miss from Saskatchewan.
 Now that August is upon us, there are so many fun family-friendly things to do in the Belfast area and beyond!

 Once again this summer the councils are sponsoring Biodiversity Summer Schools at three locations for a week each.
 Drop in and learn bush craft, built bird boxes, go pond dipping and more.
 It’s free, and a great way to learn about nature.
 My children always look forward to attending!

 August 11 takes us to the skies with the Festival of Flight in Newcastle.
 This will be the second time I’ll be attending this airshow with the family, having enjoyed last year’s show.
 Tristan will have the opportunity to think back about his training with Doctor Aviation.